 - Some anticipate a hassle getting a dealer or private party to agree to an inspection.

-Obtaining third party condition reports for vehicle shoppers could help gain their favor.
+Obtaining third-party condition reports for vehicle shoppers could help gain their favor.
 However, making these reports available free of charge to shoppers as they browse listings online or visit your website would be an even greater service to consumers and to your dealership.
-It allows shoppers to find all the information they need about a vehicle online while giving shoppers a unique experience and building their trust with your business.
+It allows shoppers to find all the information they need about a vehicle online while giving them a unique experience and building their trust with your business.

 - As a third-party inspection, consumers trust the accuracy of the reported condition.